intel-analytics/ipex-llm/docker/llm/serving/cpu/kubernetes/README.md

-## Deployment bigdl-llm serving service in K8S environment
+## Deployment ipex-llm serving service in K8S environment

 ## Image

-To deploy BigDL-LLM-serving cpu in Kubernetes environment, please use this image: `intelanalytics/bigdl-llm-serving-cpu:2.5.0-SNAPSHOT`
+To deploy IPEX-LLM-serving cpu in Kubernetes environment, please use this image: `intelanalytics/ipex-llm-serving-cpu:2.5.0-SNAPSHOT`

 ## Before deployment